 Kenney

 Kenney is the youngest sea lion in Shedd’s history, arriving at just 3 months old in August 2022.
-He was sired by Charger, which means that Shedd has three generations of sea lions in our herd!
+He was sired by Charger, which means that Shedd has two generations of sea lions in our herd!
 The pup was rejected by his mother, causing him to need hand-rearing for the best chance of survival.

 Shedd’s animal care team continues to provide hands-on care to ensure he grows and meets important sea lion milestones.
 Since his arrival he was successfully weaned from formula and introduced to a variety of fish for the first time.
 He continues to socialize with his caretakers at Shedd, meet and interact with the other sea lions and participate in early training and enrichment sessions.